dmcginley/project1_yoga_site/README.md

 I also used "developer tools" to check the margin and padding on each element to check the style didn't break, especially on smaller devices usually caused by margin or overflow fixed widths to elements on the page.
 Fixing any sizing errors or overflow of content as I went along.

+## Error Handling
+		whatr i came accross
+-

+Fixed through web searches or searching on Stack overflow to find the solutions, or revising the course material.

+For example I had a problem with the "quote section"  *< picture > < source srcset...* were the error was showing I had to have a "sizes" along with the "source".

+For the iframes it suggested that all styling should go in the CSS file, so I fixed that.

 ## Deployment
 Deployed using GitHub Pages. <https://github.com/dmcginley/project1_yoga_site/settings/pages>

 Once uploaded I checked everything was working ok.
 I checked response times and refresh time.
 Also checking every link and button was working.

+The Yoga 4 Life site can be found here - https://dmcginley.github.io/project1_yoga_site

 ## Image optimization for the web